elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_08.md

 # Case 08: Speed Adjustable Fans

 ## Introduction

-To make a speed adjustable fan with the micro:bit.
+Use the potentiometer and the motor to make a knob to control the fan, and you can use the knob to control the speed of the fan.

 ![](./images/case_08_01.png)